Yuan-lab-LLM/Yuan3.0/rlhf/README.md

 docker exec -it your_name bash
 ```

-We only support using the provided docker image:
+We only support using the provided docker image.

 #### SQL Environment Configuration